(c. 1833 - 1864)

 He transferred to Company H, 12th South Carolina after Sharpsburg but was mortally wounded in action in the Wilderness, VA in May 1864.

 References & notes

 His service from the Rolls,1 as Wm.
 Canty and William Cantey (Indian).
-His Sharpsburg wound and other details from Laurence M. Hauptman's Between Two Fires (1995), citing his Consolidated Service Records at the National Archives.
+His Sharpsburg wound and other details from Laurence M. Hauptman's Between Two Fires (1995), citing his Compiled Service Records at the National Archives.